tyokota/trendy/orthogonal_poly_CDC_INFO.md

 Richard Lowry

-Medical Officer
+Medical Officer <br>
-Division of Adolescent and School Health
+Division of Adolescent and School Health <br>
-National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention Centers for Disease Control and Prevention
+National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention <br>
+Centers for Disease Control and Prevention